pmean/build-website/text/99/diagnostic-99.md

 The log odds transformation is a common transformation for binomial data and serves as the heart of a logistic regression model.
 The standard error for the log odds sensitivity has a nice simple approximation.
+To derive this
-To derive this, you have to remember a simple formula about variances of a function.
+- you have to remember a simple formula about variances of a function.

 ![](../../../web/images/99/diagnostic-9907.gif)

-This formula relies on two things you forgot from your days of calculus, how to take a derivative and how to apply a Taylor series expansion.
+This formula relies on two things you forgot from your days of calculus
+- how to take a derivative and how to apply a Taylor series expansion.

-The details are tedious, but not difficult.
-When you use this formula on the log odds function, you get the following approximation.
+The details are tedious
+- but not difficult.
+When you use this formula on the log odds function
+- you get the following approximation.

 ![](../../../web/images/99/diagnostic-9908.gif)

 Compare this to the standard error for sensitivity shown above.
-The numerator for the standard error has now moved in with its downstairs neighbor, leaving the upstairs empty.
-For the log odds for sensitivity, this the opposite problem from the sensitivity.
+The numerator for the standard error has now moved in with its downstairs neighbor
+- leaving the upstairs empty.
+For the log odds for sensitivity
+- this the opposite problem from the sensitivity.
 Studies with sensitivity close to 50% have greater weight on the log odds scale than studies with sensitivity larger than 50%.

 You can simplify this formula further.
 Note that the denominator of sens~i~ can cancel out the tp~i~+fn~i~ term right next to it.
-With a bit more algebra, you can get
+With a bit more algebra
+- you can get

 ![](../../../web/images/99/diagnostic-9909.gif)

 The log odds transformation also has some problems when the sensitivity is 100%.
 A simple fix is to add an arbitrary constant (usually 0.5) to both the numerator and denominator.
-Another approach would be to use the more complex formula listed above, but substitute the overall sensitivity for the individual sensitivity.
+Another approach would be to use the more complex formula listed above
+- but substitute
+the overall sensitivity for the individual sensitivity.

 Example: Let's use the example in Deeks 2001 again.
 Here is the R